kaushalsahu07/notes/README.md

 - 📅 Each note shows the date it was created
 - 💾 Data stored in React state (no backend needed)
 - 🎨 Clean and minimal UI
+- 🤖 Use Ai to get Summarize or Improve your Notes

 ---